 - Go SHOPPING for clearance items and specials: CLICK HERE

-If you live in Australia you can purchase the products that were used by clicking the links below.
+If you live in Australia you can purchase Stampin’ Up!® products from my online store.

 (Use the hostess code when ordering less than $250.
-All orders over $50 before shipping get a handmade card from me, FREE packet of Square Vellum Doilies, and collect stickers part of my Customer Loyalty Program!)
+All orders over get a handmade card from me, for order over $50 you’ll receive a FREE packet of Wonderful Snowflakes, and collect stickers part of my Customer Loyalty Program!)

 Full supply list will be available after the 4th August.